NexosNexos

 How do database migrations run?

 Declare them as hooks in nexos.yaml (for example, on_deploy: npx prisma migrate deploy).
 They run automatically on each deploy.
-In dev mode, migrations re-run only when their files actually change.
+Migration jobs re-run only when their files actually change — unrelated pushes skip them.

 Can I bring my own compute or self-host?